 After gaining enough knowledge about different roles and companies that attract you and align with your career goals, the next step is to figure out your sweet spot.
 A sweet spot is a place where your interests and your skills meet.
 Just knowing what you want to do next is not enough.
 Making a note of your strengths and weakness will help you paint a clear picture of your skills and expertise.
 Knowing both will ensure that you can successfully excel at your new career and what exactly you should be doing to get hired for it.
 While discovering your sweet spot, you might even realise that you don’t even have to take a step back in your career to do what you love.

-For example, you might have realised that you’re interested in shifting your career from HR to communications, and you like both media relations and internal communications.
+For example, you might have realized that you’re interested in shifting your career from HR to communications, and you like both media relations and internal communications.
 But do you have any relevant experience or transferable skillset for media relations or internal communications roles?
 Finding the answer to this question will help you position yourself as a top candidate for the right role thus increasing your chances of getting hired where you will most likely succeed and enjoy.

 Careers moves don’t just happen.
 Most successful people map out their career moves wisely.
 If you’re feeling unmotivated or unenthused about your job, then it’s the right time to consider taking a new direction in your career.
 But making your next career move doesn’t have to be super perplexing.
 All it takes is a little determination and will to take a step back and think through.
 By following the above three steps, you’ll quickly discover clarity and a sense of confidence in pursuing your next career move.